 I’ll cover the most basic, yet powerful, iPhone camera tricks to master how to quickly access the camera, adjust key settings and capture the image quickly by utilizing built-in features.

-iPhone Camera Tricks and Photography Tips
+iPhone Photography Tricks and Tips

 Pairing these powerful iPhone photography tricks with my ABT’s of iPhone Photography can raise the quality of every single image you take on your iPhone.
 Let’s put that DSLR camera back in the closet and always remember; it’s the archer, not the arrow!